NBC Basketball College Prep Camp - CIC Boys

 - A Better Understanding: Learn more about the game of basketball through positive chalk talks and breakdown of game.

-- Intensive training booklets and assessments from college and former college coaches
+- Intensive training booklets and assessments from college coaches

 - Highly competitive competition

 - Skills training to prepare you for life through basketball and a Christian atmosphere